 Who Are You?

 2:29: Some consider the Soul amazing.
 Some speak of the Soul as amazing, while others hear of it as amazing.
 And yet, no one truly knows the Soul.

-• Do you believe you are a physical person, a spiritual personal, a combination of these two?
+- Do you believe you are a physical person, a soulish person, a combination of these two?

-• After the soul is liberated from duality or enlightened/self-realized, will the Soul (you) continue to exist saguna (with qualities/self awareness) or nirguna (without qualitied/awareness)?
+- After the soul is liberated from duality or achieves moksha, enlightened Self-realization, do you believe your Soul (you) will continue to exist saguna (with qualities/self-awareness) or nirguna (without qualified/awareness)?

-• We will discuss the three gunas and the Soul in part 3 of this study.
+We will discuss the three gunas and the Soul more in part 3 of this study.

+Who Are You?